Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Discussion

 \subsection{Achievable Rates Using NFDM}

-As mentioned earlier, a weak stochastic interference can be present in NFDM.
-As a result, although the achievable rate of NFDM is expected to be higher than that of WDM with backpropagation, it too may ultimately peak at some finite SNR, and decline at higher SNRs.
-We have not yet simulated the capacity at high SNRs to see when this may potentially happen.
-However, note that, regardless of the method of transmission, the noisy channel will fundamentally be interference-limited due to the lack of integrability\footnote{Since, for instance, the NLS equation with a generic additive potential does not have conserved quantities.}.
+As mentioned earlier, a stochastic interference can be present in NFDM.
+As a result, although the achievable rate of NFDM in a multiuser channel can be higher than that of WDM with backpropagation (at least in the limit that noise goes to zero), it too may ultimately peak at some finite \SNR.
+We have not yet simulated the capacity at high \SNRs\ to see when this may potentially happen.
+However, note that, regardless of the method of transmission, the noisy channel will fundamentally be subject to interference due to the lack of integrability\footnote{Since, for instance, the NLS equation with a generic additive potential does not have conserved quantities.}.

-Note that the decline of the achievable rates in WDM simulations in prior work is mostly due to the (strong) deterministic interference.
-For instance, capacity simulations in \cite{essiambre2010clo,yousefi2012thesis} which show that the rates of the WDM method vanish at high powers even if noise is set to zero.
+Note that the decline of the achievable rates in WDM simulations in prior work is mostly due to the deterministic distortions.
+Our capacity simulations, as well as those in \cite[Fig. 36]{essiambre2010clo}, show that in the absence of noise the rates of the WDM method still vanish (or saturate, depending on assumptions on interfering users) at high powers in the network scenario.
 This is not the case for multiuser NFDM whose achievable rate is unbounded when noise is absent.
-We expect improvements in the information rates using NFDM, due to the immunity to the (strong) deterministic interference.
+We thus expect improvements in the information rates using NFDM, due to the immunity to the deterministic distortions.